The Property Tax Allowance Explained

 There are so many great passive income ideas out there, but earning tax-free money through the property tax allowance is one of the easiest ways to do so.

-If you’ve read the exclusions list and are planning on earning just a single income from your property, renting out storage or parking space could be the way to go.
+If you’re planning on earning income from your property, renting out storage or parking space could be the way to go.

 Stashbee simplifies the process by giving you an estimate of what you can expect to earn every month from a storage or parking rental, no matter where you live.
 All you need to do is enter the storage type, estimated size and your postcode into our online calculator.
 In a matter of seconds, you’ll have the average price of all the listings (not just the market average) right in front of you.